isomerpages/sp-educonference/pages/Call for Papers.md

 These are informal discussions of a topic proposed by a roundtable facilitator.
 The goal of a roundtable discussion can be, for example, to generate ideas for a particular problem facing engineering educators or to collaborate on a new advancement within ISATE.
 Roundtables in ISATE are allocated 90 minutes.

-Proposal for roundtable should use the prescribed template, with an Activity Description that describes a topic and outline of the session, with discussion questions.
+Proposal for roundtable should follow the prescribed template and submit using the e-form, with an Activity Description that describes a topic and outline of the session, with discussion questions.
 Resources needed for the roundtable must be specified.
 More details can be found in the template.

 ***Learning Journeys (within Singapore only)***